Lattay/YAIV/Updates.md

 ## ✅ General Improvements

-- Fermi-Dirac smearing is now included as a possible smearing for all methods (along with Gaussian and Methfessel-Paxton).
+- Fermi-Dirac included as a possible smearing for all methods (along with Gaussian and Methfessel-Paxton).

 ---